Applications for concealed-carry licenses on the rise, according to Midstate sheriff’s departments

 Pennsylvania State Police released these numbers.
 In 2019, Pennsylvania State Police performed 272,901 background checks.
 The number jumped to 420,581 in 2020 — the highest total yet.

-Like state police, County Sheriffs Departments are trying to process as fast, safe and secure as possible.
+Like state police, County Sheriff’s Departments are trying to process applications as fast, safe and secure as possible.

-In 2020, the number jumps to 420,581 — the highest total yet.
-Sheriff Departments who issue the license are trying to process requests as fast, safe and secure as possible.

 In Pennsylvania, sheriffs oversee concealed carry requests.
 Many offices closed during the pandemic and found other ways to get applications vetted.
 Specifically, Dauphin County did a mail-in process.